Kangiriyanka/joe-farah/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Feeling of incompentence'
+title: 'How many languages do you speak?'
 pubDate: 2025-05-23
 description: 'Breaks to focus'
-author: 'Astro Learner'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tags: [ "blogging", "learning in public"]
+tags: ["learning", "self"]

 ---
 #